panchomb/ie-exercise-3/modules/sql/managed-instance/README.md

   ]
   ```

+### Parameter: `name`

+The name of the SQL managed instance.
+- Required: Yes
+- Type: string

+### Parameter: `primaryUserAssignedIdentityId`

+The resource ID of a user assigned identity to be used by default.
+Required if "userAssignedIdentities" is not empty.
+- Required: No
+- Type: string
+- Default: `''`

 ### Parameter: `proxyOverride`

 Connection type used for connecting to the instance.
 - Required: No
 - Type: string
 - Default: `'Proxy'`